 Entering a domain name into the search box will give you useful information about your competitors website(s).
 You can of course use this on your own website in order to check how you’re doing.

-- SEO keywords – show you the search terms that are driving most traffic to the pages on a specific website.
+- SEO keywords – show you the search terms that are driving the most traffic to the pages on a specific website.
 This will give you an overview of the topical organization of the competitor’s website.
-If you are directly competing with this web site it can also give you an indication of which keywords to put more optimization effort in.
+If you are directly competing with this website it can also give you an indication of which keywords to put more optimization effort in.

 Site Optimization (SEO Analyzer)